xcdat.open_mfdataset

 The data_vars kwarg defaults to "minimal", which concatenates data variables in a manner where only data variables in which the dimension already appears are included.
 For example, the time dimension will not be concatenated to the dimensions of non-time data variables such as “lat_bnds” or “lon_bnds”. data_vars="minimal" is required for some xCDAT functions, including spatial averaging where a reduction is performed using the lat/lon bounds.

-• preprocess (Optional[Callable], optional) – If provided, call this function on each dataset prior to concatenation.
+• preprocess (Callable | None, optional) – If provided, call this function on each dataset prior to concatenation.
 You can find the file-name from which each dataset was loaded in ds.encoding["source"].

-• **kwargs (Dict[str, Any]) – Additional arguments passed on to xarray.open_mfdataset.
+• **kwargs (dict[str, Any]) – Additional arguments passed on to xarray.open_mfdataset.
 Refer to the [3] xarray docs for accepted keyword arguments.

 Returns: